bavelsoft/schmoperties/README.md

 The myFuField will be assigned the value 1.2 by default, but if somebody specifies a different value for MyExampleClass.myFuField in the configuration file, it will be used instead.
+`getDouble()` is the schmoperties call, and it accepts a generated enum value for the field name, in this case `myFuField`.
+This little boilerplate enables avoiding magic other than build-time code generation, and even allows the overridable variables to be "final".

 This API is designed to be used in place of regular compile time constants.
 It allows those "constants" to be overridable at run time, without rebuilding or redeploying.